-The animal for slaughter should be laid on its left side facing Kaabah and its throat cut open with a sharp knife, and its blood allowed draining.
+The animal for slaughter should be laid on its left side facing Kaabah and its throat cut open with a sharp knife, and its blood allowed to drain.
 In the case of a camel, it should be allowed to remain standing after its left leg has been strung.
-A sharp spear should then be thrust in its breast and on both sides of its neck, and the blood allowed draining.
+A sharp spear should then be thrust into its breast and on both sides of its neck, and the blood allowed to drain.

 In this case, also, it is preferable that he, at least, be present at the time of slaughter.
 However, his absence at the time of slaughter does not render the Qurbani invalid, if he has authorized the person who slaughtered the animal on his behalf.
 It is a Sunnah to lay the animal with its face towards the Qiblah, and to recite the following verse of the Holy Quran:

 I, being upright, turn my face towards the One who has created the heavens and the earth, and I am not among those who associate partners with Allah.
 (Al-An’am, 6:79)

 But the most essential recitation when slaughtering an animal is Bismillah, Allahu Akbar.
 (In the name of Allah, Allah is the greatest).
-If somebody intentionally avoids reciting it when slaughtering an animal, it does not only make his Qurbani unlawful, but also renders the animal haram, and it is not permissible to eat the meat of that animal.
+If somebody intentionally avoids reciting it when slaughtering an animal, it not only makes his Qurbani unlawful, but also renders the animal haram, and it is not permissible to eat the meat of that animal.
 However, if a person did not avoid this recitation intentionally, but he forgot to recite it when slaughtering the animal, this mistake is forgiven and both the Qurbani and the slaughter are lawful.